cpp-johnny/competitive/codeforces/0thinkingProcess.md

 find the smallest number in the digits

 convert to string to sort. then take index 0. then convert back to int.

+# 2172A ASCII Art Contest (800)

+original thought process:

+create list, put 1 in. then see if 2 > or < 1, then add behind/forward. do for 3 also. check if abs(1-2) and abs(2-3) and abs(1-3) < 10. if true then output list[1], else cehck again.

+but then realise we can take input as 3 var, then using min and max find the respective. if max - min >= 10 we know it will definitely be out of bounds --> chcekc again.